Board Responsibility & Liability

 - The

-total cost of cybercrime for each company increased by 12 percent from
+total cost of cybercrime for each company increased by 12% from

 $11.7 million in 2017 to $13.0 million in 2018.
 (Accenture)